 Best value: Tie

 Arguably one of the most important metrics to consider when it comes to installing new software is how much value you’re getting for the price you’re paying, and how many features you can obtain for the lowest price.
-After assessing Wrike and Asana’s pricing plans, we awarded both providers just 3.7/5 for pricing – which is pretty mediocre.
+After assessing Wrike and Asana’s pricing plans, we found that they are strikingly similar, with both offer a free forever plan and some less-than-competitive paid plans.

 Best for ease of use: Asana